Best viewed using:

 There are many manufactures of power supplies that support the hobby marketplace.
 Pricing and quality can vary quite a bit.
 The important consideration is ensuring the correct type of supply is matched to the project you intend to use it for.

-Here at Ngineering, we manufacture many different electronic products that support Lighting, Lighting Effects, Constant Voltage and Sound Effects.
+Here at Ngineering, we manufacture many different electronic products that support Lighting, Lighting Effects, Constant Voltage, Sound Effects and Proximity Detection.

-For customer convenience and flexibility, nearly all of our products include an on-circuit voltage regulator which allows the product to operate over a wide range of input voltage (usually DC voltage).
+For customer convenience and flexibility, nearly all of our products include an on-circuit voltage regulator which allows the products to operate over a wide range of DC input voltage.

 While these voltage regulators provide very precise output voltages to ensure our products operate as expected, they do need clean input (DC) voltage of a known value to operate correctly.